To help you prepare for enrolling in Medicare with confidence, here are answers to some of the most common Medicare questions people ask.

 Medigap

 When you first turn 65, there is a 6-month Medigap enrollment period that starts when you enroll in Part B. During this period you'll have "guaranteed issue" rights, which means that insurance companies can't deny you or charge you more based on your health status.
 If you delay Medicare part B coverage until after you turn 65, your 6-month Medigap enrollment period will also be deferred until the first month your part B coverage takes effect.
-After age 65, you also have guaranteed issue periods within 63 days of when you lose or end certain kinds of health coverage.
+After age 65, you may also have guaranteed issue periods within 63 days of when you lose or end certain kinds of health coverage.
 At this point, companies must sell you a Medigap policy at the best available rate, regardless of your health status.
 They cannot deny you coverage.
 A few states have additional Medigap guaranteed issue rights.
-Check with your state's Division of Insurance to see if any special rules apply where you live.
+Check with your state's Department of Insurance to see if any special rules apply where you live.

 Part D